ChernyshevT/LTPLib_project/README.md

 `mode="in"`, to copy data *from* the buffer into the cache;
 `mode="out"`, to copy data from the cache *into* the buffer.

-There are following useful properties:
+There are the following useful properties:
 - `vcache.dtype` -- python-type,
 - `vcache.shape` -- shape of representing array,
 - `vcache.order` -- form-factor's order,
 - `vcache.cfg` -- helper to construct numpy-arrays: `numpy.empty(**vcache.cfg)`.

 ### [`_ltplib.csection_set`](./src/_ltplib/def_csection_set.cxx) (cross-section set) <a name="csection_set"></a>
-This class stores cross-section database for Monte-Carlo simulation.
+This class stores the cross-section database for Monte-Carlo simulation.
 Input cross-sections can be defined by the function or by the points.
-In both cases they will be recalculated into cumulative rates and cached into the lookup-table on log-scaled energy-grid $\varepsilon = \varepsilon_{\rm th} + 2^{j/2-4}-0.0625,~j\in\mathbb{N}$, where $\varepsilon_{\rm th}$ is reaction's threshold.
-This allows to store large amount of cross-sections in a very compact way.
+In both cases, they will be recalculated into cumulative rates and cached into the lookup table on a log-scaled energy grid
+$\varepsilon = \varepsilon_{\rm th} + 2^{j/2-4}-0.0625,~j\in\mathbb{N}$,
+where $\varepsilon_{\rm th}$ is reaction's threshold.
+This allows the store a large number of cross-sections in a very compact way.
 Constructor parameters for the class are:
-1. *cfg* --- configuration sequence (see below);
+1. *cfg* -- configuration sequence (see below);
-1. *max_energy* --- energy limit defining lookup-table's size;
+1. *max_energy* -- energy limit defining lookup-table's size;
-1. *ptdescr* --- string containing keys for active components, separated by spaces.
+1. *ptdescr* -- string containing keys for active components, separated by spaces.
-This argument **must** exactly match with components from `pstore`.
+This argument **must** exactly match the components from `pstore`.
-1. *bgdescr* --- string containing keys for background components, separated by spaces.
+1. *bgdescr* (optional) -- string containing keys for background components, separated by spaces.
-Optional argument, if given the class will ignore all other backgrounds from the configuration sequence.
+If given, the class will ignore all other backgrounds from the configuration sequence.

-There are optional keywords arguments:
+There are optional keyword arguments:
-- *rescale* -- global scale factor for cross-section value.
+- *rescale* -- global scale factor for cross-section values.
 - *exterp* -- global extrapolation factor (see below).

 #### Configuration sequence